ZIFODS/zifopybuilder/README.md

 ## Quickstart

+**Note: This tool is designed to be used in a new project.
+If you have inherited a project, please use the standards guidelines.
+When creating projects with ZifoPyBuilder, you will need to commit to add an empty remote repository.**

 Once installed, the tool can be run from the command line anywhere using the `zifopybuilder` command.
 The new project will be generated within your current working directory creating a new directory named after your project.